Víctor Caratini: Chicago Cubs

-On July 31, the Braves traded Caratini to the Chicago Cubs for Emilio Bonifacio and James Russell.
+On July 31, 2014, the Braves traded Caratini to the Chicago Cubs for Emilio Bonifacio and James Russell.
 The Cubs sent him to the Kane County Cougars, where he finished the season.
 Caratini spent the 2015 season with the Myrtle Beach Pelicans where he batted .257, with four home runs and 53 runs batted in.
-He spent the 2016 season with the Tennessee Smokies, where be batted .291 with six home runs and 47 runs batted in.
+He spent the 2016 season with the Tennessee Smokies, where he batted .291 with six home runs and 47 runs batted in.
 After the 2016 season, Caratini played for the Mesa Solar Sox of the Arizona Fall League and was added to the Cubs 40-man roster.

 Caratini began the 2017 season with the Iowa Cubs of the Class AAA Pacific Coast League.
 The Cubs promoted Caratini to the major leagues on June 28, 2017.
 He appeared in 31 games with the 2017 Cubs, batting .254 with one home run and two runs batted in.
 In 2018, Caratini played in 76 MLB games, batting .232 with two home runs and 21 runs batted in.
 He made two pitching appearances during the season, both in late July, pitching a total of two innings while allowing two runs for a 9.00 earned run average.
 He also played in the 2018 National League Wild Card Game, grounding out as a pinch hitter, as the Cubs fell to the Colorado Rockies, 2–1 in 13 innings.

 Caratini began the 2019 season as one of the Cubs' two catchers, along with Willson Contreras.
 Caratini made another pitching appearance on June 22, pitching a scoreless ninth inning in a Cubs loss to the New York Mets.
 On the year, Caratini slashed .266/.348/.447 with career-highs in home runs (11) and runs batted in (34) in 95 games for the Cubs.

 On September 13, 2020, Caratini caught a no-hitter against the Milwaukee Brewers for teammate Alec Mills.
 In the pandemic-shortened 2020 season, Caratini batted .241/.333/.328 in 44 games for Chicago, with one home run and 16 runs batted in over 132 plate appearances.